ibeepboop/100-days-of-code/r1-log.md

 ### R1D5
 Worked through Codecademy tutorial to make an interactive story using Twine.
 Indirectly learned about the Electron js framework, React, how to contribute to an open source project as a beginner on GitHub, and minifying/unminifying code.
 Worked through the Codecademy Intro to HTML curriculum; made a "fashion blog", HTML only.
 Also made a wine festival schedule to practice making HTML tables, but will need to revise the CSS file that accompanies the HTML file.

+### R1D6
+Completed all of the Codecademy Intro to HTML curriculum.
+Made a "Mad Lib"-type story using HTML forms/inputs as the freeform project for the Codecademy course.
+Also started watching Professor Messer's CompTIA training videos on YouTube.
+Seriously considering getting my A+ certification.
+Need a bit more research though.